Robert F. Johnson Papers

 9.26 Linear Feet

 The Robert F. Johnson papers, 1945-2007, comprise the personal and professional records of Robert F. Johnson, Ph.
-D., Professor Emeritus at the University of Minnesota. *CONTENT WARNING: This collection contains highly explicit material regarding BDSM practices, including graphic body modification, master-slave rhetoric, and photographs that contain Nazi symbolism/uniforms worn or displayed in a sexualized context.*
+D., Professor Emeritus at the University of Minnesota.
+Content Notice - Pornographic Content: this collection contains highly explicit material regarding BDSM practices, including graphic body modification, master-slave rhetoric, and photographs that contain Nazi symbolism/uniforms worn or displayed in a sexualized context.

 The Robert F. Johnson papers, 1945-2007, are maintained in original order and arranged in the following six series.